 Oral English Proficiency Tests for ITAs

-MSU recognizes scores on two oral proficiency exams for the purposes of meeting the English proficiency requirement for teaching assistants: the MSU Speaking Test and the ITA Oral Interview (ITAOI), the latter of which is only available to those graduate students who complete AAE 451 or 452, ITA courses.
+MSU recognizes scores on two oral proficiency exams for the purposes of meeting the English proficiency requirement for teaching assistants: the MSU Speaking Test and the ITA Oral Interaction (ITAOI), the latter of which is only available to those graduate students who successfully complete ITA support courses, AAE 451 or 452.

 To be eligible to take the MSU Speaking Test on campus, students must have regular admission and proof of TA status as well as the approval of their departments.
 ITAs have four opportunities to meet the university proficiency requirement for ITAs free of charge.
 After four unsuccessful attempts, students must pay a testing fee to take oral English proficiency tests, but they may only do so with the approval of their departments.
 In some cases, the department may decide to pay the fee on behalf of the student.

 Students who do not receive a sufficient score on the MSU Speaking Test may opt to retest, but they are not permitted to retest within two months of a previous test.
-Students with an MSU Speaking Test score of 45 are also eligible to enroll in the language support course, AAE 451 or 452.
-Those with a score of 40 may be admitted to the class with the permission of the ITA Program coordinators.
+Students with an MSU Speaking Test score of 40 or 45 are also eligible to enroll in the ITA support courses, AAE 451 or 452.

 For more information on how to request an MSU Speaking Test and the current ITA Testing Schedule, visit the ELC Testing site.

-All AAE 451 and 452 students take the ITA Oral Interview (ITAOI) at the conclusion of the class as part of the course requirements.
+Successful completion of AAE 451 or 452 makes a student eligible to take the ITAOI.
+This test is administered and scored by the ELC Testing Office.
 Students who receive an ITAOI score of 50 or higher satisfy the TA English requirement and can be cleared for teaching.
 Students who score below 50 on their first ITAOI may retake this test only once to try to meet the language proficiency requirement for teaching; however, retaking the ITAOI counts as one of a student's four opportunities to meet the requirement free of charge.
-Students who do not complete AAE 451 or 452 are not eligible to take the ITAOI.
+Students who do not successfully complete AAE 451 or 452 are not eligible to take the ITAOI.
 For more information on the ITAOI or ELC testing policies, please visit the ELC Testing Office ITAOI website or email the office at email@example.com.

 For questions about AAE 451, 452, and 453, contact ITAprogram@elc.msu.edu